pauldanielvidal/FossFLOW/README.md

 # FossFLOW - Isometric Diagramming Tool

+---

+## Credits

+Originally forked from `stan-smith/FossFLOW` (now unavailable, Jun 2026).
+Built on the `fossflow` library by [Mark Mankarious](https://github.com/markmanx) — the isometric rendering engine behind this project.

+---

 https://coff.ee/stan.smith - This will always be free, but here's how you can support development :)